tuned IN to Injury

 Under certain circumstances, causing serious injury can leave a defendant subject to criminal charges.
 These are separate from the civil case that the injured party is bringing forward, but a guilty plea or conviction in a criminal case can certainly substantiate the plaintiff’s claims in a serious injury lawsuit.

-At Parsons Law, LLC we aim to prove diligent advocacy and well-documented settlement proposals that our clients can rely on for their recovery.
+At Attorney in Tune, LLC we aim to prove diligent advocacy and well-documented settlement proposals that our clients can rely on for their recovery.
 From our Duluth office, we serve Lawrenceville, Norcross, all of Gwinnett County and up into Hall County.
 Call today at (888) 270-9068 or contact us online to set up a free consultation.

 Damages in any personal injury case can be both compensatory and punitive.
 Compensatory damages are split into two categories–remuneration for measurable costs, along with an effort by the court to compensate a plaintiff for non-economic damages such as pain and suffering.